 Filing for the non-provisional patent must be done within 12 months of the provisional patent application.
-A provisional patent application requires inclusion of a specification, but is filed without a formal patent claim, oath or declaration, or information disclosure statement.
+A provisional patent application requires the inclusion of a specification but is filed without a formal patent claim, oath or declaration, or information disclosure statement.

 Consider Track One Prioritized Examination

 The USPTO’s Prioritized Patent Examination Program (Track One) allows patent filers to expedite the examination and patent issuance process to less than 12 months.
 Track One prioritization comes at a substantial cost ($4,000 for large entities, $2,000 for small entities, and $1,000 for micro-entities).
 However, obtaining a patent earlier can provide a startup with several advantages, including a quicker resulting increase in company valuation, and the ability to obtain foreign patents in a shorter period of time.